ceph/ceph/README.windows.rst

 ============  ===============================  ===============================
 Flag          Description                      Default value
 ============  ===============================  ===============================
+OS            Host OS distribution, for mingw  ubuntu (also valid: suse)
+              and other OS specific settings.
 CEPH_DIR      The Ceph source code directory.
 The same as the script.
 BUILD_DIR     The directory where the          $CEPH_DIR/build
               generated artifacts will be